zEuS0390/ppe-detection-for-construction-site-safety/README.md

 [![](https://img.shields.io/badge/TIP-Quezon%20City-yellow)](https://tip.edu.ph/)
 [![.github/workflows/app_server.yml](https://github.com/cpe-pd/rpi-camera/actions/workflows/app_server.yml/badge.svg?event=push)](https://github.com/cpe-pd/rpi-camera/actions/workflows/app_server.yml)

-<h1 align="center"> Application Server with PPE Detection for Construction Safety in Raspberry Pi </h1>
+<h1 align="center">PPE Detection Application for Construction Safety in Raspberry Pi</h1>
-This is the official repository of our application server, which is part of the whole system in our project design prototype.
-The server acts as the gateway for communication between the Raspberry Pi and mobile application.
-It provides information about the detected PPE worker violations and they could be obtained through lightweight messaging protocol called MQTT.
+This is the official repository of our detection application, which is part of the whole system in our project design prototype.
+It analyzes the detected PPE from camera stream and evaluates the violations of each person.
+We used face recognition API to predict their identities, although there are some limitations.
+After obtaining the output, they will be published and sent as a payload which will then be received by multiple clients that are connected in the broker through lightweight messaging protocol called MQTT.

 ## Members
 - Zeus James Baltazar (Intelligent Systems) - Focuses mostly on utilization of ideas and their integration to the whole system.